temporalio/sdk-python/README.md

 my_worker = Worker(..., runner=SandboxedWorkflowRunner(restrictions=my_restrictions))
 ```

-If an "access" match succeeds for an import, it will simpl;y be forwarded from outside of the sandbox.
+If an "access" match succeeds for an import, it will simply be forwarded from outside of the sandbox.
 See the API for
 more details on exact fields and their meaning.

 ###### Invalid Module Members

 `SandboxRestrictions.invalid_module_members` contains a root matcher that applies to all module members.
-This is already
+This already
 has a default set which includes things like `datetime.date.today()` which should never be called from a workflow.
 To
 remove this restriction: